timschott/timschott.github.io/_posts/2020-12-24-don-delillo-pt1.md

 Babette embroils herself in a tryst with a pharmaceutical salesman who pushes her to try "Dylar," a pill purporting to assuage death-terror.
 Jack, meanwhile, faces exposure to the chemical, and his mental state similarly deteriorates.
 Towards the work's close, he remarks to a colleague, "I'm just going through the motions of living.
 I'm technically dead."
 And in an aleatory society built upon exploitation and swindle, who isn't?

 Overall, reading *White Noise* left me disoriented.
 It's a challenging read, certainly, both in form and subject matter.
 At multiple points, I felt as if I had been teleported back to my "Freud and Literature" course, learning about the concept of the "death drive".
 DeLillo is eminently perspicacious.
 Almost to a fault.
 But he imbues a remarkable liquidity into his paragraphs.
 The descriptions of the vagaries of everyday life the shopping cart, the syndicated television program, the college curriculum -- drop the reader into an environment rife with stagnation, futility and charmlessness.
-There's a melancholy undergirding the entire work; life lacks coherence or direction.
+A melancholy undergirds the entire work; life lacks coherence or direction.

-*White Noise* is not why I'm enamored with DeLillo's ideas, characters and prose.
-I moved onto other books, other boring nights studying rote GRE math.
-It wasn't until later in the year that I reimmersed myself in DeLillo's writing when I picked up his debut novel, *Americana*.
+*White Noise*, then, is not why I'm enamored with DeLillo's ideas, characters and prose.
+I moved onto other books (for example all of April and May, it was my GRE math prep book).
+It wouldn't be until later in the year I fully immersed myself in DeLillo's writing

+Now, Thomas Pynchon is often brought up in any conversation about DeLillo.
+Even a cursory survey of the landscape -- such as examining syllabi, secondary criticism, etc.